 What is a cloud storage service?

-What is the best cloud storage for home use?
+Which cloud storage is best for home use?

-What is the best cloud storage for small business?
+Which cloud storage is best for small business?

 Microsoft’s OneDrive is a particularly attractive cloud storage solution for small business owners, as many of them will already be subscribing to Microsoft 365 for Word, Powerpoint, Excel and other vital productivity tools.

 If you’re deciding which cloud storage is best for teams, we recommend Sync.com.